IanEscober/ianescober.github.io/_posts/2020-07-19-c#-deferred-gotchas.md

 ```

 ## Test
-Just from looking at the code we it to throw an error since it is sequential, the assignment of `null` was the last operation before the check.
+Just from looking at the code we know it will throw an error since it is sequential, the assignment of `null` was the last operation before the check.

 - __Gotcha #1: The code actually prints "Hello World" in the console.__